 Figure 2a.
 Connect cable AB to cable GH to measure the reflected power from VTA.

 Figure 2b.
-Block diagram representation of ‘incident power measured at dewar’ cable calibration step.
+Block diagram representation of ‘incident power measured at Dewar’ cable calibration step.

 Step 3 Ptrans to control room

-A. At dewar, connect cable CD to cable GH as shown in Figure 3a.
+A. At Dewar, connect cable CD to cable GH as shown in Figure 3a.

 B. In cable calibration VI, click button labeled 'Transmitted Power Into Control Room.